dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-4-cluster-ops.md

 Running multiple GlusterFS pools
 --------------------------------

-In the previous modules a single GlusterFS clusters was used to supply *PersistentVolume* to applications.
+In the previous modules a single GlusterFS clusters was used to supply *PersistentVolumes* to applications.
 CNS allows for multiple clusters to run in a single OpenShift deployment.

 There are several use cases for this: